hurchalla/modular_arithmetic/README.md

 This will copy all the header files needed for this modular arithmetic library to an "include" subfolder in the installation folder of your choosing.
 When compiling your project, you'll of course need to ensure that you have that include subfolder as part of your include path.

-For good performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.
+For best performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.
 You can generally do this by adding the option flag -DNDEBUG to your compile command.

 It may help to see a simple [example](examples/example_without_cmake).